A Glug of Oil

 Make the mash and set it aside.
 Gather your ingredients and chop the veg and shallots.

-Roast chicken, carrots, shallots and celery
+Leftover roast chicken, carrots, shallots and celery

 Melt the butter in a large pan.
 Add the shallots, carrots and celery, gently fry until soft, then add garlic.

 Pour in the wine and cook for 1 minute.
 Stir in the tomato purée, and cook for a further 2 minutes.
+Add the paprika and stir.

-Add the tomatoes and break them up a bit.
+Now add the tomatoes and break them up a bit.

 Add the shredded chicken, olives and parsley.
 Season to taste with salt and pepper.

-Chicken Parmentier filling cooking in a pan
+Chicken filling cooking in a pan.

-Put the filling in a 20x30cm/8x12inch ovenproof dish and top with the mashed potato.
+Put the filling in a 20x30cm/8x12 inch ovenproof dish and top with the mashed potato.

-Grate over the Gruyère.
+Grate over the cheese.

-Chicken Parmentier ready for the oven
+Potatoes and cheese on top and ready for the oven

 Bake for 30–35 minutes, until piping hot and the potato is golden-brown.